dragonfly-science/data-beers-wlg/site/src/data/content.md

 learn new things from others and teach others the things we know!

-Our first edition will take place on <b>August 19</b> at Dragonfly Data Science <b>(Level 4, 158 Victoria St, Wellington)</b> at <b>5pm</b>.
+Our first edition will take place on <b>August 19</b> at Dragonfly Data Science <b>(Level 4 Stephenson &amp; Turner House, 158 Victoria Street, Te Aro, Pōneke)</b> at <b>5pm</b>.
 We will have time to chat and catch up until about 5:25 pm, when our speakers will deliver their quick presentations, in a [PechaKucha](https://en.wikipedia.org/wiki/PechaKucha) format.